Cookie Consent by Privacy Policies website

 Curriculum intent

 The curriculum intent of Digital Skills/ICT is for learners to get to grips with a variety of ICT technology and learn how to effectively operate a computer/laptop, including safe internet searching, creating documents, adapt settings, using Microsoft Office and various other soft and hard ware, plus lots more.
-Entry level 2 builds upon the skills learnt in Entry level 1.
+Computing Basics builds upon the skills learnt in Essential Computer Skills.

 Initial assessments